Online streamer

-An online streamer or live streamer is a person who broadcasts themselves online through a live stream to an audience.
+An online streamer or live streamer is a type of social media influencer who broadcasts themselves online through a live stream to an audience.

 History

-Streaming arose in the early 2010s, originating on sites like YouTube where users could upload videos of themselves in the form of vlogs or Let's Plays.
-While not all content featured a live audience, users were still able to gain a sizable following and make a living off of their content.
-Other sites like Twitch increased this popularity.
-Due to the millions of dollars that streamers can make, streaming has become a much-yearned-for career option.
+Online streaming arose in the mid-to-late 2000s, originating on sites like YouTube where users could upload videos of themselves in the form of vlogs or Let's Plays.
+While not all content featured a live audience, users were still able to gain a sizable following and make a living from their content.
+Other sites like Twitch increased this popularity by offering innovations such as video clippings and pay-for-play.
+Due to the potential for high earnings from multiple income streams (e.g., ad revenue sharing, endorsements/partnerships, subscriptions), streaming has become a much-yearned-for career option.

 Genre

 Video games

-Let's Players have been the most popular streamers by far since the beginning of live streaming.
+Let's Plays have been the most popular streamers by far since the beginning of live streaming.
 Today, the majority of streamers make their living from doing Let's Plays, live speedruns, and walkthroughs of video games.
-The biggest video game streamers are PewDiePie and Ninja who make millions of dollars each year just from streaming.
+The biggest video game streamers are PewDiePie and Ninja, who make millions of dollars each year just from streaming.

+Roblox, an online platform that allows users to create and play games within shared virtual worlds, has increasingly come under scrutiny for its advertising practices.
+In 2022, the Children’s Advertising Review Unit (CARU) found that Roblox violated advertising guidelines by failing to ensure clear ad disclosures for children’s influencer content; the company later introduced advertising standards, but critics contend that children still cannot reliably distinguish marketing from gameplay.